andrej-fischer/cloneHD/README.md

 # How to get cloneHD and filterHD?

 The current stable release, as well as pre-compiled executable binaries for Mac OS X and GNU Linux (64bit), can be found [here](https://github.com/andrej-fischer/cloneHD/releases).
+The cloneHD software is undergoing rapid development.
+Watch/Star this repo to receive updates.

 # Run a test with simulated data